icingmoon/icingmoon.github.io/_posts/2024-07-15-HITCON-CTF-2024-Qual-Crypto-Writeup.md

 The useful triggers are rather subtle.
 We want to do binary search of $n - \varphi(n)$ using the check $y \le -10^{4300}$ which is stable during the whole search!
-Both `json.loads` and `json.dumps` includes implicit integer string conversion and can be exploited in this challenge.
+Both `json.loads` and `json.dumps` include implicit integer string conversion and can be exploited in this challenge.

 We can recover approximately $0x137$ msbs of $n - \varphi(n) = p + q - 1$ and then $0x137$ msbs  of $p$ by: